What Is Social Responsibility (SR)?

-It is through careful attention to impacts on society and the environment that organizations achieve sustainability.
-Behaving in a transparent and ethical way ensures an approach that helps protect the long-term success of society and the environment.
+Organizations can achieve sustainability by paying careful attention to their impact on society and the environment.
+Behaving in a transparent, ethical manner ensures an approach that helps protect the long-term success of society and the environment.

-Another key concept of social responsibility is the triple bottom line, also referred to as people, planet, and profit.
-This is the concept that achieving profit does not require harm to the planet or the exploitation of people.
+Another tenet of social responsibility is the triple bottom line, also known as "people, planet, and profit."
+This is the belief that achieving profit does not require harm to the planet or the exploitation of people.
 Organizations can profit while also taking care of the planet and people.

 - Organizational governance